AlphaVM supports several CPU implementation back-ends. They all implement the same Alpha CPU functionality, but in various ways.

 - JITx CPUs are based on the Just-In-Time compilation of Alpha code to increase the performance.

 - JIT1 server compiles to byte code.
 Its performance is almost double of the basic CPU.

-- JIT2 server compiles Alpha code to naive x86-64 code.
+- JIT2 server compiles Alpha code to native x86-64 code.
 Its performance on most workloads is about a factor of 5 faster than the basic CPU.

-- JIT3 server compiles Alpha code to naive x86-64 code.
+- JIT3 server compiles Alpha code to native x86-64 code.
 This CPU server applies sophisticated optimization.
 It’s performance is a factor of 10 faster than the basic CPU.